The Vermont Landscape as Muse:

 Monday 6-9pm Orientation

-Meet & Greet Wine, Cheese, Snacks and Smores by the Lareau Farm Fire Pit
+Meet & Greet Wine, Cheese, Snacks and Smores by the Lareau Farm Fire Pit & Lorraine will demonstrate basic encaustic mono-printing, including a discussion of paper and tools.

 Tuesday 9-4:00 Workshop, 6:00-9:00pm Optional Night Studio